railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 .. index::
    single: module; board_account

-Open ERP gives you an accounting dashboard that can be presented to your accounting staff as they sign into the system (if you have set it as their Home Page).
+OpenERP gives you an accounting dashboard that can be presented to your accounting staff as they sign into the system (if you have set it as their Home Page).
 This dashboard provides an analysis of the company's financial health at a glance.

-The description of the different parts of the dashboard, from top to bottom then from left to right is as follows:
+The description of the different parts of the dashboard, from top to bottom, then from left to right, is as follows:

 *  :guilabel:`Customer Invoices to Approve` : gives the list of invoices waiting to be approved by an accountant.

-*  :guilabel:`Company Analysis` : gives the credit,debit and balance of all account type.
+*  :guilabel:`Company Analysis` : gives the credit, debit and balance of all account types.

 *  :guilabel:`Treasury` : shows balance per Account

-*  :guilabel:`Aged receivables` : gives a weekly graph of the receivables that haven't yet been reconciled.
+*  :guilabel:`Aged receivables` : gives a weekly graph of the receivables that have not yet been reconciled.

-In each panel of the `Accounting Dashboard` you can click the :guilabel:`Zoom` button at the top right to investigate the detail of your financial indicators.
+In each panel of the `Accounting Dashboard`, you can click the :guilabel:`Zoom` button at the top right to investigate the detail of your financial indicators.

 The `Accounting Dashboard` is dynamically integrated, which means that you can navigate easily through